Spring Show 8 & 9 September 2018 FCHS HALL – combined Show with the Camellia Society

-The Ferny Creek Horticultural Society is a self-funded volunteer organisation that is constituted to:
+The Society was established in 1932, and is a self-funded volunteer organisation that is constituted to:

 - Promote and encourage the study, practice and development of horticulture

-- Bring into close association members of the community having a common interest in horticulture
+- Bring together members of the community with a common interest in horticulture

 - Provide and operate facilities for these purposes

 The 10 acre Ferny Creek Ornamental Garden Reserve is developed and maintained by the Society.
 The garden is situated in close proximity to Sherbrooke Forest at an elevation of 500 metres offering splendid views of the nearby hills with The Great Dividing Range in the distance.

 Within the organisation there are a series of specialised sub-groups.
 Members are invited to join each or all groups depending on their interests.
 These include: